teutinsa/HD2ModManager/README.md

 ## Features to still be added so far
 - [ ] Reordering the mods in the list changing the load/patch order.
 - [ ] A dialog to create a mod.
 Intended to do the manifest writing for you.
+- [ ] The ability to change the mod storage directory.
+- [ ] The ability to change the mod staging directory.

 ## Bugs:
 - All are fixed for now.